Mongoose-Publishing/traveller-foundryvtt/docs/computers.md

 They need to have a list of software.
 They need an interface.

+## Software Fields

+  * Interface - the type of interface that it provides:
+    * None
+    * Agent
+    * Intellect
+    * Intelligent

 The interface is just a software type.
-We could either hardcode in the interface, or just treat it as a type of software.
+We could either hardcode in the hardware, or just treat it as a type of software.

 What are the software types?